Skip to content

 ))

 The auto-delete interval parameter sets the amount of time after which a continuously stopped sandbox will be automatically deleted.
 By default, sandboxes will never be automatically deleted.
+The parameter can either be set to:

 • a time interval in minutes